 (f) one representative of the Ministry of Education and Scientific Research to be nominated by that Ministry; and

-(g) five other persons to be nominated by the Central Government.
+(g) five other persons to be nominated by the Federal Government.

 (2) No proceedings or decision, of the Governing Body shall be invalid by reason only of the existence of any vacancy in, or defect in the constitution of, the Governing Body.